 Creation of the Arctic FASD Regional Training Center

-In 2008 the UAA Center for Behavioral Health Research and Services (CBHRS) was awarded a grant from the Centers for Disease Control and Prevention National Center on Birth Defects and Developmental Disabilities (CDC NCBDDD) to establish the Arctic FASD Regional Training Center.
+In 2008 the UAA Center for Behavioral Health Research and Services (CBHRS) was awarded funds from the Centers for Disease Control and Prevention National Center on Birth Defects and Developmental Disabilities (CDC NCBDDD) to establish the Arctic FASD Regional Training Center under a cooperative agreement.
 This award was renewed in 2011 for a further three years.

 The Arctic FASD RTC is one of only